ibpdas/ValueLine/README.md

 ## 1. What the model solves

-Public sector organisations often operate in complex, federated or multi team environments where no single entity controls the full data value chain.
-As a result, it is difficult to show how foundational work translates into maturity, behaviour change or public value.
+Public sector organisations often operate in complex, federated environments where no single entity controls the full data value chain.
+This makes it hard to show how foundational work translates into maturity, behaviour change or public value.

-The underlying issue is **attribution**.
+The underlying issue are attribution, prioritisation and collaboration.

 Data teams create the conditions for value, but outcomes depend on whether the wider system adopts and uses them.

-When the link is unclear, leaders face an additional challenge: balancing the pressure for visible quick wins with the need to fix long-term foundations for sustainable impact.
+When the link is unclear, leaders face an additional challenge - balancing the pressure for visible quick wins with the need to fix long term foundations for sustainable impact.

-Without clarity on how value flows, organisations unintentionally waste effort, duplicate work and miss opportunities for real impact.
+Without clarity on how value flows, organisations unintentionally waste effort, duplicate work and miss opportunities for collaboration and real impact.

-**ValueLine** solves this by breaking the journey into three causal levels.
-Each moves at a different pace and is influenced by different decisions and actors.
+**ValueLine** solves these by breaking the journey into three causal levels.
+Each moves at a different pace and is influenced by different actors.

 - **Level 1 — conditions data teams co-design and shape**
   (strategy alignment, leadership, standards, tooling, communities)